lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Bitmap {#Bitmap}

 Each bit in the Bitmap for a window corresponds to a tile in the window.
-A Bitmap has therefore WINDOW_SIZE bits.
+Each Bitmap has therefore WINDOW_SIZE bits.
 The bit at the left-most position corresponds to the tile numbered WINDOW_SIZE - 1.
 Consecutive bits, going right, correspond to sequentially decreasing tile numbers.
 In Bitmaps for windows that are not the last one of a SCHC Packet, the bit at the right-most position corresponds to the tile numbered 0.
-In the Bitmap for the last window, the bit at the right-most position corresponds either to the tile numbered 0 or to a tile sent/received as "the last one of the SCHC Packet" without expliciting its number (see {{LastFrag}}).
+In the Bitmap for the last window, the bit at the right-most position corresponds either to the tile numbered 0 or to a tile that is sent/received as "the last one of the SCHC Packet" without expliciting its number (see {{LastFrag}}).

 At the receiver

-- a bit set to 1 in the Bitmap indicates that a tile with the number corresponding to that bit position has been correctly received for that window.
+- a bit set to 1 in the Bitmap indicates that a tile associated with that bit position has been correctly received for that window.
-- a bit set to 0 in the Bitmap indicates that no tile with the number corresponding to that bit position has been correctly received for that window.
+- a bit set to 0 in the Bitmap indicates that no tile associated with that bit position has been correctly received for that window.

 WINDOW_SIZE finely controls the size of the Bitmap sent in the SCHC ACK message, which may be critical to some LPWAN technologies.